-• Why is the cost of living getting more expensive?
+Why is the cost of living still high?

 The inflation rate shows how prices are increasing over time, and it impacts a majority of goods, services and financial products.
 It’s compared to how expensive things were one year ago.
 So, if there’s an inflation rate of 2%, you’ll pay 2% more for it this year than you did last year.

-What does the cost of living crisis mean for you and your money?
+What does the high cost of living mean for you and your money?

-The best ways to combat the cost of living crisis
+The best ways to combat high cost of living

 Although what’s happening is mostly out of your control, you do have options.
 Here are some things you can do to help your finances if you’re struggling at the moment.